NCommander/dnscatcher/doc/technical_overview.md

 ### DNS RR Validation
 As DNSCatcher's primary purpose is to provide validation and cross-check of DNS records, the server is primarily entrusted to building safe paths to validate records and return their status to the client as detailed above.

-In the simplist of cases, the server can definitively prove that a record is correct; we'll cover these cases first.
+In the simplist of cases, the server can definitively prove that a record is correct.
+We will cover these cases first.

 #### No External Validation Cases